spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## AnnotationDataAllSourceFiles
 Like [`AnnotationData`](#annotationdata), this class is used for annotations holding arbitrary data but the source file must be specified for all actions.
-Use as input to an annotator to require the specificed annotation for every source file in the corpus.
+Use as input to an annotator to require the specified annotation for every source file in the corpus.

 **Arguments:**